Download the PHP package seboettg/citeproc-php without Composer

 citeproc-php

-citeproc-php is a full-featured CSL 1.0.1 processor that renders bibliographic metadata into html formatted citations or bibliographies using CSL stylesheets. citeproc-php renders bibliographies as well as citations (except of Citation-specific Options).
+citeproc-php is a full-featured CSL 1.0.1 processor that renders bibliographic metadata into HTML-formatted citations or bibliographies using CSL stylesheets.
+It supports both bibliographies and citations (except for Citation-specific Options).

 Citation Style Language CSL